🚀The Biggest VC Markups come BEFORE the “Signal”

 Without that VC signal what does the syndicate lead have here?
 They have their conviction in the founder, their thesis, among other less tangible beliefs, which unfortunately carry less weight than tier 1 VC’s in the eyes of many LPs in SPVs.
 Notably, VCs who build a track record have a much easier time convincing LPs of their investment absent bluechip funds.

-1. Lack of VC Signal as Tier 1’s need bigger check sizes at later stage rounds:
+1. Lack of VC Signal as Tier 1’s need bigger check sizes at later stage rounds

 The big brand, tier 1 VC’s are investing at this stage but their investment sizes are typically insignificant in these rounds versus Series A and later stage (in general).
 These Pre-Seed and Seed rounds are not all that meaningful to these large “blue chip” VC’s versus after they’ve got some more significant traction and can write $10M-$25M+ checks and take a board seat when leading a Series A or later stage rounds.